kumuluz/kumuluzee-samples/jsf/README.md

 }

 ```
-Implement `CustomerBean` class.
-This class will serve as a bean supporting functionalities of user interface.
-Note that `@SessionScoped` and `@ManagedBean` are both imported from package `javax.faces.bean`.
-If needed, you can use CDI beans and scope as well.
-In that case, you need to add `beans.xml` to directory `resources/META-INF` file and `kumuluzee-cdi-weld` dependency to pom.xml.
+Implement the `CustomerBean` class.
+This class will serve as a bean supporting functionalities of the user interface.
+Note that `@SessionScoped` and `@ManagedBean` are both imported from the package `javax.faces.bean`.
+If needed, you can modify the code to use CDI beans and CDI scopes.
+In that case, you need to add the file `beans.xml` to the directory `resources/META-INF` file and add the `kumuluzee-cdi-weld` dependency to pom.xml.
 Sample for CDI configuration can be found in [KumuluzEE JPA sample documentation](https://github.com/kumuluz/kumuluzee-samples/tree/master/jpa).

 Implementation of `CustomerBean` class: